Dave-team/Knowledge-base/Health/Mindfullness.md

 ## Types of mindfullness practices
 - Being fully engaged in activity - walking outside, brushing teeth, writing, taking a shower, eating, drinking tea.
 Do these things with present moment awareness, interest and care.
 - Regularly taking a pause from what we're doing and tune into our breathing, our senses, our moods how our bodies feel.
 - Purposefully engaging in activity.
 Focus on something and describe it in as much detail as possible.
 How it feels, looks, tastes, sounds.
 From all different angles in different contexts.
+And don't judge it - when listening to raindrops, focus on how the sounds are distinguishable rather than directly qualifying them as raindrops.
 - Relax, look around you and just sit.
 Be amazed at how beautiful things are.
 How far we’ve come in our lives and in the universe and be grateful.
 - Pause appreciate and reflect on what we have and have done.
 Appreciate beauty and immerse on the moment whatever you do
 - Part of it is to fully embrace possible boredom